Loading Events

 Born out of a love for jazz, Big Wy’s Brass Band brings a frenetic party wherever they play.
 The band performs at iconic Austin, TX venues such as Antone’s Nightclub and Continental Club.
 They have also represented the United States at International jazz festivals in Guatemala and Costa Rica.
 The band plays an eclectic mix of traditional New Orleans standards and funky originals.
 Whether it’s at a second-line wedding overlooking Lake Austin, Jazz festival in Antigua Guatemala, or a rocking house party, Big Wy’s aims to invite the listener on a wild ride through its brassy confections and irresistible grooves!

-A special thanks to our partners the Austin Parks & Recreation BARK Rangers and Armadillo Clay & Supplies!
+A special thanks to our partners the Austin Parks & Recreation Park Rangers, Armadillo Clay & Supplies, and Jerry’s Artarama!